 Jenée Libby is a writer of food, fiction, travel, and essay.
 A struggling photographer, a frustrated novelist, and a lover of diner ephemera.
 She’s obsessed with vintage cookbooks and sells them in her Etsy shop, edacious (cook)booksellers.
-She is also a regular contributor and the “Drink This!” columnist for Beyond the Flavor.
+She’s written for C-Ville Weekly, the 2015 Virginia Travel Guide, and has been a regular contributor and “Drink This!” columnist for Our Local Commons.

 Jenée adores brunch with cocktails, prefers barefoot picnics to fine dining, barbecue to foie gras, is constantly on the hunt for the absolutely perfect raw oyster, believes biscuits with honey to be a cure-all, turns her nose up at birthday cake that isn’t pound cake, and thinks anyone who doesn’t believe pho is the perfect food is just plain silly.
 Her dream dinner party guests would include Jacques Pépin, Oscar Wilde, Isak Dinesen, Dolly Parton, and Larry Bly and Laban Johnson, Jr. from “Cookin’ Cheap”.
 She is not a chef or a foodie.
 Just someone who loves to cook, eat, travel, and write about it all.